khresth/lu-iss-attendance-medschoolml-/example_docs/README.md

 # Example Documentation

-This documentation set provides a comprehensive reference for the reference application — a full-stack application built with x, y and z
+This documentation set provides a comprehensive reference for the LU Medical School Attendance Tracker — a full-stack application built with Python, Gradio, and Plotly

 ## Documentation Structure